epam/edp-install/docs/use-cases/application-scaffolding.md

     !![CD Pipeline Add Stage](../assets/use-cases/fastapi-scaffolding/cdpipeline-step3.png "Stages tab with parameters")

-### Deploy the Application

-1. Deploy the initial version of the application to the development environment:
+7. Deploy the initial version of the application to the development environment:

    - Open CD Pipeline with the name `mypipe`.
    - Select the `dev` stage from the Stages tab.